 - Correctly position the regulator, and install new appropriately sized rivets using a rivet gun.

-- To reinstall the push-pin clips, push the center pin all the way out.
+- To reinstall the push-pin clips, push the center pin out.
 After inserting it into place, push the center pin in until it is flattened.

 Sliding blocks are a known weak point.
-If the regulator on your car uses these, they should be replaced as well.
+If the regulator on your car uses these, they should also be replaced.

 These instructions apply to multiple Volvo vehicles, including